pivotal-cf/docs-phd-ds/service_plans.md

                     </tbody>
                 </table>
             </li>
-            <li>Enter the following values for cost display.
-The values are informational only.<table
+            <li>Enter the following values regarding the cost of Pivotal HD clusters.
+These fields are for display only.
+The values in these fields display to users in the Cloud Foundry CLI and in the Marketplace section of the Pivotal CF Developer Console.<table
+                    frame="void"
-                    frame="void" rules="all">
+                    rules="all">
                     <caption>Cost Information</caption>
                     <col
                         width="33%" />